FundyPhytoPhys/ROS_bioinfo/ROSGenomicPatternsAcrossMarinePhytoplankton/R/ROSGenomicPatternsBySubstrateAcrossPhytoplankton.md

 <p class="caption">(\#fig:NitOxRadPlots)**Comparison of log~10~ (Total number of genes encoding ^•^NO metabolizing enzymes ('NitOx_count') normalized to the total number of genes present in each organism ('GeneModels_count')) vs. the log~10~ (median cell radius in µm ('log_Radius_um')).** Poisson (solid line) or Quasi-Poisson (dashed line) regressions fitted to data ± Standard Error (dotted line).
 Regressions were run with (black line) or without (blue line) 'Colony' and 'Flagella' as co-variates.
 Selected prokaryote genomes are presented for comparison, but excluded from the presented regressions.
 Symbol color corresponds to taxon lineage ('Phylum').</p>
 </div>

-With increasing cell radius, eukaryotic phytoplankton do not have a varying fraction of their total genes to the capacity to produce ^•^NO, as seen in the quasipoisson regression in Figure \@ref(fig:NitOxRadPlots) (Blue line, Slope = -2.5×10^-1^ ± 1.7×10^-1^, p = 1.5×10^-1^).
-Including prokaryotes in the regression in Figure \@ref(fig:NitOxRadPlots) does not substantially alter the interpretation.
+With increasing cell radius eukaryotic phytoplankton do not vary in the fraction of total genes encoding the capacity to produce ^•^NO,  quasipoisson regression in Figure \@ref(fig:NitOxRadPlots) (Blue line, Slope = -2.5×10^-1^ ± 1.7×10^-1^, p = 1.5×10^-1^).
+Including prokaryotes in the regression in Figure \@ref(fig:NitOxRadPlots) does not substantially alter the interpretation (Data not presented).
 We re-ran the quasipoisson, excluding those organisms that completely lack genes encoding enzymes for ^•^NO production (NitOx_count = 0, points along the x-axis), which resulted in a decreasing slope with increasing cell radius.
 Thus those phytoplankton with any detected capacity to produce ^•^NO indeed have a smaller fraction of their total genes encoding ^•^NO production with increasing radius (Figure \@ref(fig:NitOxRadPlots), Blue line, Slope = -3.7×10^-1^ ± 1.1×10^-1^, p value = 8.6×10^-4^).
 Including 'Flagella' and 'Colony' as co-factors to the regression that solely looks at organisms with the genomic capacity to produce ^•^NO resulted in a slope that is no longer significantly different from zero (Figure \@ref(fig:NitOxRadPlots), Black line, Slope = -2.5×10^-1^ ± 1.4×10^-1^, p = 7×10^-2^), driven by the influence of 'Flagella' (p-value = 1.4×10^-4^), but not 'Colony' (p-value = 1.8×10^-1^).

-With increasing cell radius, eukaryotic phytoplankton do not alter the fraction of their total genes to the capacity to scavenge ^•^NO, as seen in the quasipoisson regression slope not significantly different from zero (Figure \@ref(fig:NitOxRadPlots), Blue line, Slope = 1.3×10^-1^ ± 1.8×10^-1^, p = 4.7×10^-1^).
-Including prokaryotes in the quasipoisson regression from Figure \@ref(fig:NitOxRadPlots) does not alter the interpretation, as the slope of the quasipoisson regression is still not significantly different from zero.
-We re-ran the quasipoisson, excluding those organisms that completely lack genes encoding enzymes for ^•^NO scavenging (NitOx_count = 0, points along the x-axis), did not contribute to explaining the fraction of total genes encoding ^•^NO scavenging with increasing radius.
-Non-enzymatic paths contribute to intracellular and extracellular ^•^NO production [@zweierNonenzymaticNitricOxide1999], and may explain the absences of genes encoding ^•^NO production across some genomes across all taxonomic lineages.
-Alternately, ^•^NO homeostastis may be achieved in some lineages by regulating the active cellular uptake and release of intracellular ^•^NO, as has been recently demonstrated in humans [@chenCellPenetratingDeliveryNitric2021].
-Although nitric oxide dioxygenase sequences have only been identified once before from phytoplankton through metatranscriptomic analyses (in diatoms and dinoflagellates) [@lampeStrategiesPhytoplanktonResponse2019], there is limited understanding as to what may contribute to the active removal of ^•^NO, and the lack of ^•^NO scavenging genes across multiple organisms.
-More research is needed on NOD in the active removal of ^•^NO, as well as the NOS sequences detected in Synechococcus that also display nitric oxide dioxygenase-like activity [@piccianoNitricOxideSynthase2019].
-Perhaps the low reactivity of ^•^NO does not warrant the active removal of ^•^NO as long as the concentration does not exceed the toxic threshold.
+With increasing cell radius, eukaryotic phytoplankton do not vary in the fraction of their total genes encoding the capacity to scavenge ^•^NO,  quasipoisson regression slope not significantly different from zero (Figure \@ref(fig:NitOxRadPlots), Blue line, Slope = 1.3×10^-1^ ± 1.8×10^-1^, p = 4.7×10^-1^).
+Including prokaryotes in the quasipoisson regression from Figure \@ref(fig:NitOxRadPlots) does not alter the interpretation, as the slope is still not significantly different from zero.
+We re-ran the quasipoisson, excluding those organisms that completely lack genes encoding enzymes for ^•^NO scavenging (NitOx_count = 0, points along the x-axis), and found the exclusion did not alter the slope of the fraction of total genes encoding ^•^NO scavenging with increasing radius.

+Non-enzymatic paths contribute to intracellular and extracellular ^•^NO production [@zweierNonenzymaticNitricOxide1999], and may explain the absences of genes encoding ^•^NO production from some genomes across taxonomic lineages.
+Alternately, ^•^NO homeostasis may be achieved in some lineages by regulating the active cellular uptake and release of intracellular ^•^NO, as has been recently demonstrated in humans [@chenCellPenetratingDeliveryNitric2021].
+Although NOD sequences have only been identified from phytoplankton through metatranscriptomic analyses, in diatoms, haptophytes and dinoflagellates [@lampeStrategiesPhytoplanktonResponse2019], there is limited understanding as to what may contribute to the active removal of ^•^NO, and the lack of ^•^NO scavenging genes across multiple phytoplankters.
+More research is needed on possible contributions of NOD to the active removal of ^•^NO, as well as the NOS sequences detected in *Synechococcus* that also display NOD-like activity [@piccianoNitricOxideSynthase2019].
+Perhaps the low toxicity of ^•^NO does not warrant the active removal of ^•^NO as long as the concentration does not exceed the toxic threshold.
 This explanation is plausible given that *Platymonas helgolandica*, *Platymonas subcordiformis*, *Skeletonema costatum*, *Gymnodinium sp.*, and *Prorocentrum donghaiense* showed optimum growth in the presence of ^•^NO concentrations between 10^-9^ and 10^-6^ mol L^−1^ [@peifengEffectsNitricOxide2021], which are higher than the concentrations found in the ocean (Table \@ref(tab:ROSDiffusion)).

 ### Influences of Flagella, Colony Formation and Cell Shape on Gene Counts for Enzymes Metabolizing ^•^NO {.unnumbered}